react-navigation/react-navigation.github.io/docs/custom-navigator-overview.md

 - [createStackNavigator](stack-navigator.html) - Renders one screen at a time and provides transitions between screens.
 When a new screen is opened it is placed on top of the stack.
 - [createBottomTabNavigator](bottom-tab-navigator.html) - Renders a tab bar that lets the user switch between several screens.
-- [createSwitchNavigator](switch-navigator.html) - Switch between one screen and another with no UI on top of it, unmount screens when they become inactive.
 - [createDrawerNavigator](drawer-navigator.html) - Provides a drawer that slides in from the left of the screen.

 ## Rendering screens with Navigators